Walk Under Sharks at Ripley’s Aquarium of the Smokies in Gatlinburg, TN

 We watched zip liners climb way up high on the adult course and wondered if our zip lines would be that high.
 Turns out – they were not.
 For which all of the kids were grateful.

-At the course we were given helmets and harnesses and instructions.
+At the course, we were given helmets and harnesses and instructions.
 I’m not going to lie – the older I get the more young adults look like children to me.
 And a lot of the workers at the KidZip area certainly looked young.
 I watched closely as they harnessed my kids in and checked the equipment.
 I can tell you this – these young men and women were professional, calm, well-spoken, and careful about their work.
-I saw zero cell phones in their hands and they all kept their own helmets on and they were focused on their jobs at hand.
+I saw zero cell phones in their hands.
+They all kept their own helmets on and they were focused on their jobs at hand.

 Maneuvering the KidZip Course at Asheville Adventure Park